MINIMOP

 MINIMOP was an operating system which ran on the International Computers Limited (ICL) 1900 series of computers.
-MINIMOP provided an on-line, time-sharing environment (Multiple Online Programming, or MOP in ICL terminology), and typically ran alongside George 2 running batch jobs.
+MINIMOP provided an on-line, time-sharing environment (Multiple Online Programming (MOP) in ICL terminology), and typically ran alongside George 2 running batch jobs.
 MINIMOP was named to reflect its role as an alternative to the MOP facilities of George 3, which required a more powerful machine.

-MINIMOP would run on all 1900 processors apart from the low-end 1901 and 1902 and required only 16K words of memory and two 4 or 8 million character magnetic disks.
+MINIMOP would run on any 1900 series processor apart from the low-end 1901 and 1902 and required only 16K words of memory and two 4 or 8 million character magnetic disks.

 Each user was provided with a fixed size file to hold his data, which was subdivided into a number of variable sized subfiles.
 The command language could be extended with simple macros.